 U.S.-EQUATORIAL GUINEA RELATIONS

-The United States established diplomatic relations with Equatorial Guinea in 1968, following the country’s independence from Spain.
-Equatorial Guinea’s President has held office for more than three decades, and his party dominates the legislature.
-Three major U.S. foreign policy issues form the cornerstone of the bilateral relationship with Equatorial Guinea — good governance and democracy; the protection of human rights, including combatting trafficking in persons; and U.S. national security, especially access to energy resources and maritime energy security.
-The United States seeks to encourage improved human rights, the development of a working civil society, greater fiscal transparency, and increased government investment in Equatorial Guinea’s people in areas such as health and education.
-The United States is helping Equatorial Guinea to enact an Action Plan to combat trafficking in persons.
+The United States established diplomatic relations with Equatorial Guinea in 1968 following the country’s independence from Spain.
+Equatorial Guinea’s president has held office for more than four decades, and his party dominates the legislature.
+Three major U.S. foreign policy issues form the cornerstone of the bilateral relationship with Equatorial Guinea – promoting good governance, democracy, and respect for human rights, including combatting trafficking in persons; supporting mutually beneficial economic growth and diversification; and protecting U.S. national security interests, with a focus on maritime security and access to energy resources.
+The United States seeks to promote respect for human rights, the development of civil society, greater fiscal transparency, and increased government investment in Equatorial Guinea’s people in areas such as health and education.

 U.S. Assistance to Equatorial Guinea

 Equatoguineans visit the United States under programs sponsored by the U.S. Government, U.S. oil and gas companies, and U.S. educational institutions.
-The Embassy also sends five to ten Equatoguineans on short-term exchanges to the United States under programs such as the Mandela Washington Fellowship and the International Visitor Leadership Program each year.
-U.S. companies have very active corporate social responsibility programming in education, health, and the environment, and support efforts to combat malaria and address maternal health.
-Every year the U.S. Embassy provides small grants to support efforts to promote greater respect for human rights and democracy, education, and entrepreneurship.
-U.S. universities conduct environmental research and conservation programs, in collaboration with the local government and other partners.
+Each year, five to ten Equatoguineans participate in short-term virtual or in-person exchanges in the United States through programs such as the Mandela Washington Fellowship and the International Visitor Leadership Program.
+U.S. companies operating in Equatorial Guinea have active corporate social responsibility programming in education, health, workforce development, and the environment.
+Every year, the U.S. Embassy provides small grants to civil society organizations to support efforts to promote respect for human rights, democracy, education, conservation, and entrepreneurship.
+U.S. universities conduct environmental research and conservation programs in collaboration with the local government and other partners.
+Equatorial Guinea’s 2020 upgrade to and current status on the Tier 2 Watch List in the Department of State’s annual Trafficking in Persons Report reopened opportunities for bilateral military cooperation and assistance.
+In March 2021, Equatorial Guinea once again began participating in the U.S. International Military Education and Training (IMET) program, focused on strengthening its armed forces’ English-language and maritime capabilities.
+Following accidental explosions at military barracks in the city of Bata in March 2021, the United States provided both technical and financial assistance to support recovery efforts.

 Bilateral Economic Relations

-Equatorial Guinea’s hydrocarbon riches dwarf all other economic activity; the country’s oil reserves are located mainly in the Gulf of Guinea.
-U.S. oil companies are the largest investors in Equatorial Guinea, and they have a lead role in oil and gas exploration and extraction.
+Equatorial Guinea’s hydrocarbon sector dwarfs all other economic activity.
+U.S. oil companies are the largest investors in Equatorial Guinea, and they have a lead role in oil and gas exploration and extraction in the Gulf of Guinea, where most of the country’s reserves are located.
 Equatorial Guinea’s exports to the United States are dominated by petroleum products and organic chemicals.
 In an effort to attract increased U.S. investment and facilitate work in the hydrocarbon sector, U.S. passport-holders are entitled to visa-free entry to Equatorial Guinea.
-Imports from the United States include machinery, iron and steel products, vehicle, meat, and optic and medical instruments.
-The United States is following closely Equatorial Guinea’s engagement with the IMF on a program aiming to reduce the fiscal deficit, increase non-oil revenue, address public financial management weaknesses (while protecting social spending), and improve governance and transparency in public administration and the hydrocarbon sector.
+Imports from the United States include machinery, iron and steel products, vehicles, agricultural products (particularly poultry, beef, and pork products), and optic and medical instruments

 Equatorial Guinea’s Membership in International Organizations